dataframing/dataframing.github.io/_posts/2017-01-08-introducing-exploratorium.md

 published: true
 ---

 **Hi!** My name is Danny Vilela.
 You can find out more [about me](/me), but otherwise I'd like to introduce you to one of my larger personal projects (forever) in development, *Exploratorium*.
+Exploratorium is just a collection of exploratory data analyses I've written that I think others might enjoy.

 I got the idea for Exploratorium (admittedly) from a pretty weird dream (think [JSM](https://ww2.amstat.org/meetings/jsm/2016/) meets the circus), but the idea is actually the same!
 I think exploratory data analysis is really cool, and the more opportunities to develop my #skills as a data scientist, the better.

 > **Bonus:** I didn't know it at first, but there's an *actual* [Exploratorium museum](https://www.exploratorium.edu/) in San Francisco which is *really* cool.